Economy of Brazil: Data

-Components
+Sectors

 The service sector is the largest component of the gross domestic product (GDP) at 67.0 percent, followed by the industrial sector at 27.5 percent.
 Agriculture represents 5.5 percent of GDP (2011).
 The Brazilian labor force is estimated at 100.77 million of which 10 percent is occupied in agriculture, 19 percent in the industry sector and 71 percent in the service sector.